 Morton’s neuroma is a thickening or swelling of the nerve between the small bones of your forefeet.
-The nerve becomes swollen because of trapping of the nerve between the heads of the small bones.
+The nerve becomes swollen because of the nerve trapping between the heads of the small bones.
 We think the trapping is brought on by abnormal foot biomechanics and wearing the wrong footwear.
-Generally, the most common site of a neuroma is between the 3rd and 4th toes.
+Generally, the most common neuroma site is between the 3rd and 4th toes.
 One treatment option is a Morton’s Neuroma injection.

 What are the common features of Morton’s neuroma?

-Typically, patients describe pain at the sole of the foot usually between the toes.
+Typically, patients describe pain at the sole, usually between the toes.
 Often, pain is described as a feeling of a stone in a shoe.
 Pain can be like an ache, sharp, or burning.
 Usually, excessive walking or running can cause worsening pain.
-In some cases, there is numbness or pins and needles radiating into the toes.
+There is numbness or pins and needles radiating into the toes in some cases.
 Commonly, there is tenderness between the toes.
 In addition, a click can be felt when squeezing the toes together.
-This recent paper suggests that the thumb squeeze test is a great test to detect Morton’s neuroma.
+This recent paper suggests that the thumb squeeze test is excellent for detecting Morton’s neuroma.

-In general, it is important to confirm a correct diagnosis with imaging.
+In general, it is essential to confirm a correct diagnosis with imaging.
 MSK ultrasound shows thickening and swelling of the nerve between the toes.
-In more complex cases, MRI is useful to rule out other causes of pain in the foot such as stress fractures or toe joint inflammation.
+In more complex cases, MRI is useful to rule out other causes of pain in the foot, such as stress fractures or toe joint inflammation.

 What are the treatment options?

 There are various ways to treat Morton’s neuroma.
-Some of the simple common treatments include changing footwear from tight-fitting to loose-fitting and ensuring footwear is not too small.
+Some simple common treatments include changing footwear from tight-fitting to loose-fitting and ensuring footwear is not too small.
 Using a simple off-the-shelf orthotic can support the medial arch and reduce the load on the neuroma.
-Additionally, strengthening the muscles of the foot and stretching tight calf muscles can also help reduce pressure on the neuroma.
-A referral to a podiatrist can help with more difficult cases.
+Additionally, strengthening the foot muscles and stretching tight calf muscles can also help reduce pressure on the neuroma.
+Finally, a referral to a podiatrist can help with more complex cases.

 If simple measures fail, consider a Morton’s Neuroma injection

 Some patients have persistent pain despite these simple measures.
-Nonetheless, in these cases, a Morton’s Neuroma injection of cortisone is effective at reducing pain.
-In general, an injection is better with ultrasound due to greater accuracy.
-By directing a small needle to the site of nerve swelling, we can target the exact site of nerve swelling.
-Generally, we recommend 1-2 injections about 2 months apart.
+Nonetheless, in these cases, a Morton’s Neuroma injection of cortisone effectively reduces pain.
+An injection is generally better than an ultrasound due to greater accuracy.
+In addition, by directing a small needle to the site of nerve swelling, we can target the exact location of nerve swelling.
+Generally, we recommend 1-2 injections about two months apart.